release-argus/Argus/CODE_OF_CONDUCT.md

 # Code of Conduct

-All participants of Hymenaios are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with Hymenaios.
+All participants of Argus are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with Argus.

 ## The Pledge